Small things have great power.

 2. Create a Custom Graphic

-Many brands create a YouTube thumbnail graphic that effectively represents the video content.
+Many brands create an image thumbnail that effectively represents the video content.
 Often this will include a short title summing up the video’s key benefit.

 These types of YouTube thumbnails will include the brand’s name or logo.